 1. Transition to Cloud Technology: Organizational leaders are realizing that they need to start their transition to cloud technology… it’s no longer a choice for many businesses.
 This is because so many companies have seen great benefits from the transition.
 Salesforce found that 94% of businesses claimed they saw an improvement in security after switching to the cloud.
 Meanwhile, 53% of businesses saw faster revenue growth compared to their competitors.

 Many companies fear the initial cost of implementing cloud technology.
-When weighing the advantages and disadvantages be sure to consider more than just the initial price, also include your ROI.
-Once the cloud is implemented, you will save time and money in project startups.
-Organizations will also see benefits in terms of security, collaboration and disaster recovery.
+When weighing the advantages and disadvantages be sure to consider more than just the initial priceI.
+Once the cloud is implemented, you will save time and money improving the way your organization functions.
+You will also see benefits in terms of security, collaboration and disaster recovery.
 For more information read our blog post about “The Importance of the Cloud”.

 2. Cyberattacks will be focused on end-users: Most organizational leaders recognize that they need to have basic security measures such as a firewall and a network monitoring system in place in order to protect themselves from cyberattacks.
 What is often forgotten about is your end-users and end-points.
 This includes all your employees that are working from a desktop, a laptop or a mobile device.